 The report produced by the COI on North Korean human rights is significant in that it represents an authoritative and comprehensive documentation covering collective discussions and information on the North Korean human rights issues to date, and that it was drafted after just a year's investigation through joint collaboration of three members of the Commission and some 20 staff members of the UN.
 Also, the Commission's activities are notable for having presented an in-depth analysis on the human rights situation that includes detailed review in light of international criminal law, beyond the simple monitoring of the situation.
-Findings and information regarding international crimes committed in North Korea including the crimes against humanity will serve as useful evidence in the future for the referral of the situation to the ICC as well as for application of the international community's R2P principle.
-It may also be related to the transitional justice question after the Korean reunification.
+Findings and information regarding international crimes committed in North Korea including the crimes against humanity will serve as useful evidence in the future for the referral of the situation to the ICC as well as for application of the international justice question after the Korean reunification.8